mozilla/pkipolicy/rootstore/policy.md

 imposes no requirements related to that section; and,
 *   Contain no sections that are blank and have no subsections.

-6. CPs and CPSes must clearly indicate which root and intermediate certificates the practices and processes described in those documents apply to.
+6. CAs must provide a way to clearly determine which CP and CPS applies to each of its root and intermediate certificates.

 ## 4. Common CA Database ##